pmbenjamin/FreeCodeCamp/README.md

-# Free Code Camp Bonfires
+# Free Code Camp Exercises
-These are my solutions to the Free Code Camp Bonfires.
+These are my solutions to the Free Code Camp Exercises.